Deaf Awareness & Recycling of Hearing Equipment

 Lions Clubs are invited to collect unwanted, or broken, analogue and digital hearing aids and audiological equipment from individuals, audiologists, hearing retail outlets and hospitals.
 Since May 2015, Lions have collected almost 90,000 hearing aids and ancillary items.

-Dr Michael Nolan of the Starkey Hearing Foundation receives donations for sorting and refurbishment.
+Dr Michael Nolan formerly of the Starkey Hearing Foundation receives donations for sorting and refurbishment.
 Adults and children with hearing impairment whose lives have been transformed after receiving recycled hearing equipment live in countries including: Mexico, Colombia, Chile, Peru, Senegal, Gambia, Sierra Leone, Liberia, Ghana, Nigeria, South Africa, Lesotho, Rwanda, Uganda, Tanzania, Malawi, Kenya, Ethiopia, Zanzibar, Madagascar, Ukraine, India, Nepal, Sri Lanka, Bangladesh, Burma, Cambodia, China, Philippines and Papua New Guinea

 How to donate used hearing equipment